Started in 2019, our ever-growing housing action group emerged from discussions around housing in one of our classes in

 The meetings are co-run by EFA and HASL, and so far we’ve taken action on overcrowded housing in Southwark and nationally, as well as highlighted the impact of long waits in temporary accommodation.

 1) Meaningful gains in securing decent housing.
-Approximately 120 students and community members brought their housing concerns forward and over 45 students reported that they have resolved some or all of their housing concern after joining the Housing Action group — One student, Fatou, was living in an overcrowded studio flat in Southwark with her two children when she first attended a HASL group meeting.
+In the last 12 months, over 110 students and community members have brought their housing concerns forward and over 45 students reported that they have resolved some or all of their housing concern after joining the Housing Action group — One student, Fatou, was living in an overcrowded studio flat in Southwark with her two children when she first attended a HASL group meeting.
 She expressed her concerns about her children’s wellbeing, and with the help of HASL and the Housing Action group, she was informed about how she might qualify for Band 1 priority for housing.
 With the support of her ESOL teacher, she was able to communicate her case to the council and secure this status.

-In addition, through the EFA/HASL meetings, nearly 100 students have received legal advice from HASL’s advisers or legal experts, and a further 40 students have been referred to other local support services.
+In addition, through the EFA/HASL meetings, over 100 students have received legal advice from HASL’s advisers or legal experts, and a further 48 students have been referred to other local support services.